Netflix/falcor/model.md

 // get milk from corner store
 ```

-Note that in the example above that uses a Model to retrieve information, the value is pushed to a call back.
+Note that in the example above, the name of the TODO is pushed to a call back.

 The main advantage of using a push API is that you can code against JSON data the same way regardless of whether the data is local or remote.
-This makes it very easy to begin coding your application against mocked data at first, and then work against the server data later on without changing any other client code.
+This makes it very easy to begin coding your application against mocked data at first, and then work against server data later on without changing client code.

-In this example we return the name of the first todo by pulling the name from an in-memory object on the browser:
+In this example we retrieve the name of the first TODO from a JSON Object:

 ```
 var log = console.log.bind(console)